papiodesu/leptos_book/src/view/06_control_flow.md

 ```

 You could even inline this if you’d like, although personally I sometimes like the
-better 「cargo fmt」 and 「rust-analyzer」 support I get by pulling things out of the 「view」.
+better "cargo fmt」 and 「rust-analyzer」 support I get by pulling things out of the 「view".

-### 「match」 statements
+### "match" statements

 We’re still just writing ordinary Rust code, right?
 So you have all the power of Rust’s
 pattern matching at your disposal.